William Street tunnel: Construction

 Esplanade station in August 2004.
 Sheet piles are being installed.

 Esplanade station in February 2005.
 Excavation of the station box has begun.

 A ceremony was held on 26 February 2004 for the start of preliminary drilling and surveying, which was the first physical work done for the Southern Suburbs Railway.
-Lane and road closures began in March 2004, starting with William Street, Wellington Street and the Horseshoe Bridge on 15 March, and followed by Barrack Street, Riverside Drive and The Esplanade the following month.
-Demolition of buildings to make way for the William Street station began in April 2004.
-The William Street bridge was demolished in August 2004.
-It was intended that the freeway interchange road layout would be redesigned to be more pedestrian friendly.
-By October 2004, construction was several weeks behind schedule due to delays caused by demolition and retaining the heritage-listed Wellington Building at the William Street station site, and equipment problems at the Esplanade station site.
+Lane and road closures began in March 2004, starting with William Street, Wellington Street, and the Horseshoe Bridge in March, followed by Barrack Street, Riverside Drive, and The Esplanade in April.
+Demolition of buildings to make way for William Street station began in April 2004, and the William Street bridge was demolished in August 2004.
+It was intended that the freeway interchange would be redesigned to be more pedestrian-friendly.
+By October 2004, construction was several weeks behind schedule owing to delays arising from demolition and retaining the heritage-listed Wellington Building at the William Street station site, and equipment problems at the Esplanade station site.

-By October 2005, the Joondalup line tracks had been slewed 6 m to the south.
-Following this, the northern cut-and-cover tunnel within the rail corridor was completed, allowing for the Fremantle line to be slewed north above it, making room for the Roe Street drive structure to be built between the two lines.
-During excavation along the foreshore section of the tunnel, six wooden jetty piers were uncovered, dating back to before the Mounts Bay was reclaimed.
-It was planned for there to be an art installation at the tunnel's southern entrance, made of twenty reused sheet piles sticking out 24 m high, painted on one side and left bare on the other.
+By October 2005, the Joondalup line tracks had been shifted 6 m to the south.
+Following this, the northern cut-and-cover tunnel within the rail corridor was completed, allowing for the Fremantle line to be shifted north above it, making room for the Roe Street dive structure, which contains the ramp up to the surface, to be built between the two lines.
+During excavation along the foreshore section of the tunnel, six wooden jetty pillars were uncovered, dating back to before Mounts Bay was reclaimed in the 1950s to build the Narrows Bridge.
+An art installation was planned at the tunnel's southern entrance, made of twenty reused sheet piles, 24 m tall, to be painted on one side and left bare on the other.
 This art installation was cancelled in September 2007.